adiiityaz/Churn_system/README.md

-# 🚀 ChurnAI: Telco Customer Retention System
+# 🚀 ChurnAI: Customer Retention System

 An end-to-end AI-driven solution designed to predict and visualize customer attrition for telecommunications providers.
 This system features a robust machine learning pipeline and a premium, executive-grade dashboard for real-time analytics and inference.